sarahlim/eecs-111-ta-guide/responsibilities/Overview.md

 See the [full article on tutorials](./Tutorials.html).

-## Office Hours
+## Mentor Hours

 See the [full article on office hours](./OfficeHours.html).

-## Staff Meeting
+## Correspondence

-By default, the staff meeting will be **Thursdays at 5pm in Tech L324**.

-It’s inevitable that some people will be unable to make it.
-If you can’t make it, then you should **sign up for an extra hour of office hours or tutorials**.
+If you were a peer mentor in the past, you may be used to weekly staff meetings.
+This quarter (W2017), we have decided to eliminate these meetings in favor of a digest email that Sara sends out each week.

 ## Quizzes

-There will be **three quizzes**, the last of which we be held during the final exam slot.
+There will be **two quizzes**, the last of which we be held during the final exam slot.

 We will have a grading pizza party for each quiz. **Grading typically lasts about 3 hours**, sometimes as little as 2.

-To make sure it runs as smoothly as possible, we will also ask you to **sanity check the quiz before we hand it out**.
-That means we all get together and take the quiz during the staff meeting prior.
-Nobody will see your answers.

-Your goal in taking the quiz is actively to be confused by it so we can **find all the bugs, ambiguities, and partial credit nightmares in advance**, thus allowing everybody, both students and staff, to have a much less painful experience.

 # Piazza